mystro/server/README.md

 Once the server is ready, you will need to update the Capistrano configuration files with the server's host information.
 Generally, you will also want to create an DNS cname to point to the EC2 host that is created.
+If you have Mystro configured with a DNS provider (Route 53, Zerigo, etc) it will automatically create a DNS record for you.

 Edit the config/deploy/stages/production.rb file (this file is part of the mystro config repo)
 ```